ulmzr/malina-example-2/README.md

 Therefore your web-app becomes thinner and faster, and the application itself consist of **vanilla JavaScript**.

 In this example;
-- Routing using Navaid
+- Routing using Navaid.
-- Splitting code
+- Splitting code.
-- Backend using Derver
+- Backend using Derver.